bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Related Links``
 `````````````````

-	Related links you may find it useful for the reader.
-You may add as much as you want.
+	You may find it useful sometimes to add some related content links for the reader.
+You can add as much as you want.

 	.. image:: static/page_content_relatedlinks.jpg